-For example, do not plant blackberry vines where tomatoes, peppers, potatoes or eggplant have grown or are growing.
+For example, do not plant blackberry vines where tomatoes, peppers, potatoes or eggplant are, or have been growing.
 Pear trees need to be far away from apple trees, roses, pyracantha and Bermuda grass.
 On the other hand, apple trees are helped if you plant chives, marigolds, nasturtiums and/or onions thickly around them as companions because they attract pollinating and beneficial insects.

 Gnaw guards should be installed around the base of many fruit trees, especially rose family members, to keep rabbits and rodents from eating the bark and possibly killing the tree.
 These guards can be made of 1/4-1/2" wire mesh, wrapped around the trunk, but not tightly, with the bottom buried in the ground.
 The guard must be adjusted periodically so the trunk can grow without getting constricted.
 Plastic pipe or plastic containers can also be used as trunk guards, which should rise at least 10" high above ground.

 Irrigated trees need to be in an area surrounded by a stout fence to keep out javelina that like to dig and lie in moist, shaded soil.
 Trees can also be draped in large bird nets, reaching to the ground, with no openings.

 To keep rabbits away, grow berries in 18" high raised garden beds or use 18-24" high chicken wire.
 Young rabbits can get through 2" x 4" fencing.